Azure/InnovationEngine/scenarios/ocd/CreateAKSDeployment/README.md

 ## Test The Application

 Validate that the application is running by either visiting the public ip or the application url.
 The application url can be found by running the following command:

+>[!Note]
+>It often takes 2-3 minutes for the PODs to be created and the site to be reachable via http
 ```bash
 curl "http://$FQDN"
 ```